-When derived-file caching is being used and scons finds a derived file that needs to be rebuilt, it will first look in the cache to see if a file with matching build signature exists (indicating the input file(s) and build action(s) were identical to those for the current target), and if so, will retrieve the file from the cache. scons will report Retrieved 'file' from cache instead of the normal build message.
+Caching behavior can be configured by passing a specialized cache class as the optional custom_class parameter.
+This class must be a subclass of SCons.CacheDir.CacheDir.SCons will internally invoke the custom class for performing caching operations.
+If the parameter is omitted or set to None, SCons will use the default SCons.CacheDir.CacheDi were identical to those for the current target), and if so, will retrieve the file from the cache. scons will report Retrieved 'file' from cache instead of the normal build message.
 If the derived file is not present in the cache, scons will build it and then place a copy of the built file in the cache, identified by its build signature, for future use.